-Maximum deduction allowed under section 80TTA is Rs.
-10,000 for FY 2018-19 (AY 2019-20).
-If interest income from all the saving accounts is less then Rs.
-10,000 then the entire amount is deductible.
-If total interest from saving accounts exceeds Rs.
-10,000 then the maximum of Rs.
-10,000 will be deductible and the remaining amount will be taxable.
+If interest income from all the savings accounts is less than INR 10,000 then the entire amount is deductible.
+However, if the total interest from saving accounts exceeds INR 10,000 then the maximum of INR 10,000 will be deductible and the remaining amount will be taxable.

-Which interests are eligible for deduction u/s 80TTA?
+The following interests are eligible for deduction under this section:

-- Interest earned from Saving Account with Bank,
+- Interest earned from a Saving Account with the Bank,

-- Any interest earned from Saving Account with Co-operative Society,
+- Any interest earned from a Saving Account with the Co-operative Society,

-- Interest earned from Saving Account with Post Office.
+- Interest earned from a savings account with the Post Office.

-Following interests are not eligible for deduction u/s 80TTA:
+The following interests are not eligible for deduction under this section: